dianping/cat/lib/python/README.zh-CN.md

 # Log a event with success status and empty data.
 cat.log_event("Event", "E1")

-# The third parameter (status) is optional, default is "0".
+# The 3rd parameter (status) is optional, default is "0".
 # It can be any of string value.
 # The event will be treated as a "problem" unless the given status == cat.CAT_CUSSESS ("0")
 # which will be recorded in our problem report.
 cat.log_event("Event", "E2", cat.CAT_ERROR)
 cat.log_event("Event", "E3", "failed")

-# The fourth parameter (data) is optional, default is "".
+# The 4th parameter (data) is optional, default is "".
 # It can be any of string value.
 cat.log_event("Event", "E4", "failed", "some debug info")
 ```